Argyll has Scotland's best hills; here are some to try!

 Ben More

-Catch a ferry to Mull to climb the highest mountain and only Munro on the island.
-In fact, Ben More is the highest peak in the Inner Hebrides apart from those on the Isle of Skye.
+Catch a ferry to Mull to climb the highest mountain, and only Munro will be on the island.
+Ben More is the highest peak in the Inner Hebrides, except those on the Isle of Skye.
 The mountain is situated in the south of the island, above the shores of Loch na Keal.

 The Paps of Jura

 Head to the beautiful Hebridean island of Jura for one of Scotland’s most memorable hill walks.
-The Paps of Jura – three cone-shaped scree-clad mountains on the west of the island - dominate the island landscape and can be seen from much of the surrounding area.
+The Paps of Jura – three cone-shaped scree-clad mountains west of the island - dominate the landscape and can be seen from much of the surrounding area.
 The Paps of Jura offer fantastic, if challenging, walking.
-The full round is about 16km, but give yourself a good nine to ten hours to complete it.
-Walking the Paps is tough going, with steep mountain terrain, loose scree and boulders and no continuous paths or way-marking.
+The whole round is about 16km, but give yourself nine to ten hours to complete it.
+Walking the Paps is tough, with steep mountain terrain, loose scree and boulders, and no continuous paths or way-marking.

 The MacPhies of Colonsay and Oronsay

-If towering crags aren’t your bag, then why not take on the MacPhies of Colonsay and Oronsay instead?
-A MacPhie is defined as a point over 300ft on the islands and there are 22 of them which can be bagged in a single 20-mile walk, making it possible to complete the challenge in a day.
+If towering crags aren’t your thing, why not take on the MacPhies of Colonsay and Oronsay instead?
+A MacPhie is defined as a point over 300ft on the islands, with 22 of them.
+A single 20-mile walk can bag them, making completing the challenge in a day possible.